burturt/bacccweb-docker/README.md

-# baccc competition docker images by alec
+# baccc competition docker images by burturt
 - By default container is a regular nginx + php dockerfile.
 Does not properly deal with IP logs by default; must set up docker networking properly to use
 	- In site.conf, remove the commented out lines at top to enable using header as IP if proxy is in front (i.e. Cloud Run)
 # web1 Recon